sternenseemann/spacecookie/README.md

 * is RFC1436-compliant
 * supports info-line in menus (compatible protocol extension)
 * supports gophermaps (see below)
-* includes a library for custom gopher applications
+* provides a library for custom gopher applications ([see documentation](http://hackage.haskell.org/package/spacecookie/docs/Network-Gopher.html))
+* can integrate with systemd using socket activation

 ## Configuration